 Why Earn a Master’s Degree in Occupational Therapy?

-Non-occupational therapists are eligible for the Professional Master's Degree Program, which includes required prerequisite and elective course work.
+If you are already a certified occupational therapist, the Post-Professional Master’s Degree Program allows you to take specialized courses in pediatrics, gerontology, administration/ supervision, education or other specialty areas.
+Non-occupational therapists are eligible for the Professional Master’s Degree Program, which includes required prerequisite and elective course work.

-The Professional Master's Degree in occupational therapy is accredited by the Accreditation
+Towson’s M.S. in occupational therapy is accredited by the Accreditation

 Council for Occupational Therapy Education (ACOTE) of the American Occupational